stargate-bukkit/Stargate-Bukkit/README.md

   stargate.option.backwards -- Allow use of 'B'ackwards
   stargate.option.show -- Allow use of 'S'how
   stargate.option.nonetwork -- Allow use of 'N'oNetwork
-  stargate.option.random -- Allow use of 'Random' stargates
+  stargate.option.random -- Allow use of 'R'andom stargates stargate.option.silent -- Allow use of S'i'lent stargates

 stargate.create -- Allow creating Stargates on any network (Override all create permissions) stargate.create.personal -- Allow creating Stargates on network {playername}